uliska/scheme-book/scheme/data-types/lists-and-pairs/accessing-lists.md

 # Accessing Lists

 Accessing lists and retrieving their elements is really similar to handling pairs - which seems quite natural as lists are built from pairs.
+In this chapter we will discuss the basic procedures to access list elements.

 #### car/cdr Access